It was the week before Christmas, it was 4.45 in the morning and my alarm was going off. Time to get up and go to work.

 Some of the workers came and talked to me after the talks.
 I spoke to former coal miners who, back in the day, used to work in the pits up north and who’d moved to follow the work down south.
 I spoke to hard-working men who were sending money back home to support families they only saw at the weekend.
 These were people doing whatever it took to put bread on their table, men taking responsibility and working hard.
 To be honest, it was downright humbling.

 A fair criticism of many personal finance blogs and websites (including this one) is that they’re written by the middle class for the middle class.
-The problem is that many online discussions on Twitter, Facebook and blogs have turned into echo chambers.
 That’s an observation, not a criticism…its more fun to live in an echo chamber than in the middle of a fist-fight on a troll farm.